 To build or to buy — that is the question.
 When it comes to purchasing a home, there are numerous factors to consider including cost, time, location and means for customization.
-At the crux of these considerations are whether it’s more viable for you and your family to invest in a new build home or purchase one that’s move-in ready (a home ready for immediate occupation), and as a home purchase will likely be your biggest investment, it’s important to understand the differences and advantages of each.
-Read on to learn more about buying a move-in ready or new build home and how they weigh into your homebuying decisions.
+At the crux of these considerations are whether it’s more viable for you and your family to invest in a new-build home, or purchase one that comes with a quicker move-in.
+And as a home purchase will likely be your biggest investment, it’s important to understand the differences and advantages of each.
+Read on to learn more about buying a quick move-in or new-build home and how they weigh into your home buying decisions.

-A move-in ready home is one that’s completed construction and ready for you to occupy immediately.
+A quick move-in home has either partially or fully completed construction, and will be ready for you to occupy soon.
 Finishes have been pre-selected by our team of designers.

-One of the biggest determinants in your decision to purchase a new build or move-in ready home is the amount of time you can dedicate to your home search.
+One of the biggest determinants in your decision to purchase a new-build or quick move-in home is the amount of time you can dedicate to your home search.
 Your timeline can be influenced by a number of factors including new job opportunities, the start of the school year or a new addition to a growing family.
-If time is of the essence, move-in ready homes are the more feasible option as they offer couples and families the opportunity to move into their new home within a month or two.
-If searching for a move-in ready home, be sure to get approval from your lender prior to beginning your home search; this will make the process go as smoothly as possible and allow you to put in a stronger offer on the home you’re interested in.
+If time is of the essence, quick move-in homes are the more feasible option as they offer couples and families quicker closing options.
+If searching for a quick move-in home, consider getting approval from our preferred lenders prior to beginning your home search; this will make the process go as smoothly as possible and allow you to obtain a quicker closing and move-in date.

-One of the biggest considerations when purchasing a new home is deciding where to live, and what you’re looking for location-wise will influence whether you choose to buy a new build or move-in ready home.
+One of the biggest considerations when purchasing a new home is deciding where to live, and what you’re looking for location-wise will influence whether you choose to buy a new-build or quick move-in home.
 Newer developments generally mean that amenities and facilities will be built in tandem with new home construction.
 These developments offer greater choice of owning a new home in an urban centre, small town or more pastoral setting.

 Pictured: The Empire Design Center in Houston, Texas